justinliang1020/justin-blog/content/posts/undo-button/index.md

 ---
 title: "The Overuse of the Undo Button"
 date: 2024-05-18
+summary: "We change too quickly because we can undo so easily"
 ---

 When I was in elementary school, we were writing short essays in the computer lab to learn how to use basic word processor software (Microsoft Word).
 Feeling mischievous, I highlighted my entire essay and changed the font to be `Wingdings` for fun.
 The entire page became filled with lines like this